yfkuo/cse15l-lab-reports3/index.md

 ```

-`find ./technical -type d -print `
+`find ./technical -type d -print`
 ```
 # This prints all subdirectories paths of ./technical directory.
-# This can be useful when we only want to find the subdirectories within a directory (./technical).
+# This can be useful when we only want to print the subdirectories within a directory (./technical).
 ./technical
 ./technical/government
 ./technical/government/About_LSC